IACS-cryo/Delineation-WG/D1/deliverable1.md

 ### Undercounting?

-If undercounting occurs (e.g. there is ice that is not mapped anywhere), then a new mapping effort is necessary.
+If undercounting occurs (e.g. there is ice that is not mapped anywher in any product), then a new mapping effort is necessary.
 By definition, it is not possible to quantify the amount of undercounting.

 ## Initial thoughts on the consequences of these recommendations

 The proposed changes will likely affect the glacier and ice sheet communities differently.

 The **ice sheet community** will have to update their masks to match the new standard, but this is a one-time effort for each sub-community (ISMIP for models, IMBIE for observations...) with very clear benefits.
-It must be added that despite of the benefits of having a unified definition of the ice sheet, neither ISMIP nor IMBIE have yet adopted a standard mask so far.
+It must be added that despite of the benefits of having a unified definition of the ice sheet, neither ISMIP nor IMBIE have yet adopted a standard mask so far (ISMIP Greenland did).
 Our hope is that this WG could help in this regard.
 Initial discussions seem to indicate that both IMBIE and ISMIP are interested in adopting a standard mask, but there seems to be challenges too complex to be summarized here.
 Regardless, both IMBIE and ISIMIP should be responsible for enforcing the use of a standard mask in their respective efforts (e.g. during post-processing if required), regardless of this WG's recommendations.

 For the **glacier community**, the changes as outlined above could mean that roughly ~80% of the glaciers in region 19 (Antarctic Periphery) and ~25% of the glaciers in region 05 (Greenland Periphery) could now be "part of the ice sheet" and eventually removed from RGI.
 This could have a significant impact on the future results of the glacier community, and could require a significant effort to update and communicate these results.
 This is mainly because in terms of relative area, the change is considerably larger for glaciers than it is for the ice sheets.
 Another reason is that the glacier community has been following the RGI standard for a long time, and results on e.g. sea-level rise contributions of glaciers in Antarctica and Greenland have been consistent over the years.